LaMelo Ball NBA Preview vs. the Wizards

 Wizards 2022-23 Defensive Insights

-- On defense the Wizards allowed 114.4 points per contest last year, 17th in the league.
+- On defense the Wizards allowed 114.4 points per contest last season, 17th in the league.

-- In terms of rebounds, the Wizards were 12th in the league last year, giving up 43 per game.
+- In terms of rebounds, the Wizards were 12th in the NBA last year, giving up 43.0 per contest.

-- The Wizards were the seventh-ranked team in the league in assists conceded per game last year, at 24.8.
+- Looking at assists, the Wizards were seventh in the league defensively last year, conceding 24.8 per contest.

-- The Wizards were the ninth-ranked squad in the league in terms of allowing three-pointers last season, giving up 12 makes per game.
+- In terms of three-point defense, the Wizards were ranked ninth in the NBA last year, allowing 12.0 makes per contest.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!